-- There will also be a miqo'te outfit for Lightning in Lightning Returns: Final Fantasy XIII, in addition to cat-ear adornments.
+- There's also a miqo'te outfit for Lightning in Lightning Returns: Final Fantasy XIII, in addition to cat-ear adornments.
 They can even be worn together, as weird as it looks.

 - Adelle from Final Fantasy Tactics A2 has many traits of a cat, she even got her nickname Adelle the Cat.
 Her bow looks like cat ears and she has a belt hanging from her waist that looks like a tail, but she's 100% human (er, hume)

 - In Final Fantasy III, the Shamans have cat ears.
 So does Krile's White Mage outfit in Final Fantasy V.

 - Final Fantasy Crystal Chronicles:Echoes Of Time has Sherlotta, who has a cat tail and a big orange bow that resembles cat ears.
 And she turns into a cat, too!
 Though near the end, the Sherlotta the main character knew turns out to be a spirit of a human put into a cat.

 - In Fire Emblem: Path of Radiance, the humanoid forms of the cat, tiger and lion Laguz look like Little Bit Beastly humans with cat ears and tails.
 Lethe provides the page image.

 - In Growlanser: Wayfarer of Time Leona, one of the party members and potential romance options, has the ears and tail of a cat.

 - In Hatsune Miku Project Diva 2nd, one of KAITO's wardrobe name is "Neko Cyber" (Cyber Neko), which is this.